zh19910202/AIClient-2-API/README-EN.md

     *   **Response Caching**: Add caching logic for frequently repeated questions to reduce API calls and improve response speed.
     *   **Custom Content Filtering**: Add keyword filtering or content review logic before requests are sent or returned to meet compliance requirements.

-*   **⚖️ Multi-Account Load Balancing (Advanced Usage)**: Run multiple instances of `GeminiCli2API` (each authorized with a different Google account), and then use a load balancer like [gemini-balance](https://github.com/snailyp/gemini-balance/) to achieve load balancing.
-This can create a huge shared pool of free quota, ideal for teams or high-request scenarios.

 ---

 ## 📄 License